when vocation meets motivation

 Orange Foundation’s motivation is to give everyone the opportunity to communicate better by making culture accessible.
 The fruit of this collaboration is the Sensory picture-book of the musée du quai Branly.

-Since taking its first steps in 1987, the Orange Foundation has been running a major sponsorship programme that builds on the company’s mission: to allow everyone to communicate better.
-By fighting against sensory deprivation, promoting greater autonomy in daily life and work, and encouraging cultural and social development, the Orange Foundation is taking action to make the world more accessible and create a social bond.
+Since taking its first steps in 1987, the Orange Foundation has been running a major sponsorship program that builds on the company’s mission: to allow everyone to communicate better.
+By fighting against sensory deprivation, promoting greater autonomy in daily life and work and encouraging cultural and social development, the Orange Foundation is working to make the world more accessible and create a social bond.

-2012 : l'application Les experts quai Branly sur iPad
+2012: Les experts quai Branly application on iPad

 The project is conducted with the help of a company specialised in the production of tactile media, and in consultation with the Fédération des Aveugles (Federation of the Blind) of France.

 The Sensory picture-book of the musée du quai Branly has 52 pages and measures 18 x 24 cm.
-On sale for around €30, it was first presented in December 2010, during the museum’s Accessibility Week.
+On sale for around €30, it was first presented in December 2010, during the Museum’s Accessibility Week.
 Available for order from late 2010, it appeared in bookshops in early 2011.
-In addition to the legends being transcribed in Braille, an audio description CD is included which puts the works in context.
+In addition to the descriptions being transcribed in Braille, an audio description CD is included which puts the works into context.